neuroinformatics-unit/ethology/CONTRIBUTING.md

 # How to Contribute

-## Creating a development environment
+## Create a development environment

-We recommended to use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to create a development environment for `ethology`.
+We recommended using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to create a development environment.
 In the following, we assume you have `conda` installed.

 To install `ethology` for development, first create and activate a `conda` environment: